Welcome to the Rileys: Plot

 One night, Doug gets a call from Mallory, who is in trouble after being robbed by a client.
 He goes to pick her up and makes her realise that she needs to make some changes before things get worse.
 The following morning, Lois arrives in town and calls Doug to let him know; he is stunned.
 He immediately goes to meet her and they embrace one another for the first time in years.
 On the drive back, he tells her about Mallory (whose real name is Alison) and what she does for a living.
 Lois instantly disapproves and is shocked to learn how young and foul-mouthed Mallory is.
 However, like Doug, Lois quickly warms to her due to her striking similarities to Emily.

 Before long, Lois has also moved into Mallory's home, and the three start to form an unconventional family.
 Lois helps her out with female problems and takes her shopping to buy suitable underwear, making her feel like a mother again, which she enjoys dearly.
-But later on when Lois attempts to steer Mallory from the path of self-destruction, the young girl flees.
+Later on, when Lois attempts to steer Mallory from the path of self-destruction, the young girl flees.
 Mallory is then later arrested for an altercation with a client, and Doug and Lois rush to be by her side, but shortly after they bail her out, she runs away again.
-In that moment, Doug and Lois realize they cannot use Mallory as a substitute for their daughter and return home to Indianapolis.
+At that moment, Doug and Lois realize they cannot use Mallory as a substitute for their daughter and return home to Indianapolis.

 A few days later, Doug receives a phone call from Mallory in Houston.
-She looks cleaned up and healthier, and announces her plans about moving to Las Vegas, just before boarding the bus.
+She looks cleaned up and healthier and announces her plans about moving to Las Vegas, just before boarding the bus.
 Doug tells her that he and Lois will always be there for her.